Ricardicus/ric-script/README.md

 The samples folder contains ric scripts with OK syntax I will also provide some samples here in the README further below.
-Much of these scripts there are created for use in the test suite, so not all of them are used to show the beauty of this language.
+Many of the scripts there are made for and used in the test suite, so not all of them explicitly show the beauty of this language.

 The entire thing has a working title of 'ric-script'.
 I want to stress that it is a scripting language, and I think 'ric' sounds cool (even if it is a bit self-congratulatory).